kbdv/chagpt-clone/README.md

 1. Make an OpenAI account and get an API key <a href='https://platform.openai.com/account/api-keys'>here</a>.
 2. Copy and paste your API key in an .env file and assign it to the variable API_KEY.
 Place that file in the backend folder.
 3. Edit the completion.js as needed to modify the settings and deploy the backend files on a host website.
-4. (Ignore the files in the static folder).
-Instead, deploy the public and src folders to a front end host site.
 5. The appearance of the site can be modified in src/index.css, the front end functions can be modified in src/App.js.
+6. Deploy the public and src folders to a front end host site.